Heroes Highway Project was started by Gold Star Dads Michael Thorpe and David Troyer.

 This project began with 3 signs being installed

-on OR 34 in honor of LCpl.
+on OR HWY 34 in Honor of LCpl.
 Tyler J Troyer,SPC Eric S Mckinley, and SSgt Kevin Davis all

 of whom were killed in Iraq.